Kentucky: Transportation

 At 484 mi long, Kentucky Route 80 is the longest route in Kentucky, pictured here west of Somerset.

-Roads
+Roads and bridges

 Kentucky is served by six major Interstate highways (I-24, I-64, I-65, I-69, I-71, and I-75), seven parkways, and six bypasses and spurs (I-165, I-169, I-264, I-265, I-275, and I-471).
 The parkways were originally toll roads, but on November 22, 2006, Governor Ernie Fletcher ended the toll charges on the William H. Natcher Parkway and the Audubon Parkway, the last two parkways in Kentucky to charge tolls for access.
 The related toll booths have been demolished.

-Ending the tolls some seven months ahead of schedule was generally agreed to have been a positive economic development for transportation in Kentucky.
 In June 2007, a law went into effect raising the speed limit on rural portions of Kentucky Interstates and parkways from 65 to 70 mph.

+The multi-billion-dollar Brent Spence Bridge Corridor Project across the Ohio River will construct a new double-deck companion bridge to carry interstate highway through-traffic, while the existing Brent Spence Bridge will be reconfigured for local traffic only, between Cincinnati and Covington.
+Approximately eight miles of improved roadways spanning Kentucky and Ohio will be constructed.
+The total project cost is estimated at $3.6 billion, and a federal grant of $1.6 billion was awarded in late 2022 to the project, with the remaining cost evenly split between Ohio and Kentucky.
+Major construction is expected to begin in 2026.
+Gov. Beshear said there will be no tolls.
+Also across the Ohio River, the I-69 Ohio River Crossing has been under development since 2022.
+Connecting Evansville, Indiana and Henderson, Kentucky, the bridge will cost around $1.5 billion.
+Construction is slated to start in 2027, with a hopeful completion date around 2031.

 Road tunnels include the interstate Cumberland Gap Tunnel and the rural Nada Tunnel.